johannesrave/johannesrave/README.md

-Industrial designer, car-modeller and former owner of nightclub _wolf_ turned computer science student.
+Industrial designer, car modeller and former nightclub owner, now computer science student.

-Currently open for entry level dev-positions in Berlin.
+I am passionate coder and professional designer with logical thinking, great willingness to learn, good communication skills and diverse work experience.

+Currently I am looking for a challenge as a working student or junior dev in software development.

+Ask me about my projects if you'd like to know more!

 <!--
 **johannesrave/johannesrave** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.